deficollective/defiscan/src/content/protocols/venus-protocol.md

 ## Treasury

-A fraction ( `reserveFactor`) of the borrower interest paid is automatically added to the venus protocol `reserve`.
+A fraction ( `reserveFactor`) of the borrower interest paid is automatically added to the Venus Protocol `reserve`.
 The reserves are stored in the individual `vToken` contracts and are managed by the `Comptroller`.
-The reserves are collected to the treasury through the `_reduceReserves()` function of each `vToken` contract.
-Once the reserves are in the treasury, governance can vote on proposals to spend the treasury.
+The reserves are collected to the _Treasury_ through the `_reduceReserves()` function of each `vToken` contract.
+Once the reserves are in the _Treasury_, _Governance_ can vote on proposals to spend the _Treasury_.

 ### Key Permissions in Treasury

-- `admin` and `treasuryGuardian` can set treasury address and parameters
+- Normal Timelock and Treasury Guardian can set _Treasury_ address and parameters
 - `accessControlManager` controls reserve factor changes and reserve withdrawals

 # Dependencies

-Venus Protocol uses an oracle system that can support up to three price feeds per asset, though the actual configuration varies by asset.
+Venus Protocol uses an _Oracle System_ that can support up to three price feeds per asset, though the actual configuration varies by asset.
 When multiple oracles are configured, prices must agree within defined boundaries or transactions will revert.
-The configuration of each asset can only be changed through governance.
+The configuration of each asset can only be changed through _Governance_.

 ## Oracle Configuration for Top Assets by TVL